Novella (album): Release history and cover art

 In the USA the album was initially released with unique cover art by Sire Records in March 1977 under its distribution deal with ABC Records, and was assigned the catalog number SA-7526.
 It was subsequently re-released with revised cover artwork with the catalog number SR-6024 after Sire moved its distribution to Warner.
 In the UK it was given a scheduled release in the same month by CBS with the catalog number S CBS 82137 and although some test pressings were made, the release did not go ahead.
 The album was eventually released by Warner Bros. in the UK on 2 September 1977 with the catalog number K 56422.
 It was also released in Japan in 1978 on the Warner Brothers / Pioneer label, catalog number WB P10492W.

-The album charted at No. 46 in the Billboard 200 chart in the USA.
+The album charted at No. 46 in the Billboard 200 chart in the USA, being the band's highest charting album in that country.

 The song "Can You Hear Me?" was sampled in the Deep Puddle Dynamics' We Ain't Fessin' (Double Quotes), and Blockheads' Music by Cavelight track "Sunday Seance".

 Esoteric Recordings released a re-mastered, three CD expanded edition of the album on 5 July 2019.